21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

     [[hello]]
         script = "sleep 10; echo Hello World!"
 ```
+The program `more` is similar to `cat` but it uses the space bar to quickly step through a file contents in the terminal, whereas `cat` dumps it all in one go.

 Ok, let's run this from the command line by executing the following:
 ```
 $ cylc run